mamonu/mamonu.github.io/_posts/2019-03-17-nds_rpgfan_score_vs_days_since_console_release.md

 ---
 layout: single
-title: "Correllation between Nintendo DS RPG games and how far into the console’s lifecycle the games were released"
+title: "Is there a correllation between Nintendo DS RPG games and how far into the console’s lifecycle the games were released"
 date:   17-03-2019 08:38:07 +0000
 ---

-* * *

-# Is there a correlation between the review scores of Nintendo DS RPG games and how far into the console’s lifecycle the games were released?

 (an older post migrated from my Medium blog)